 Penfold was launched in 2019 with a view to providing a pension to the 80% of self-employed people who were not saving for their retirement.
 Their mission was to bring to market a pension that was flexible to suit changes in income as well as quick and easy to set up—to suit the time constraints often levied on self-employed people.

 In 2021, Penfold expanded the business to include all individual savers seeking an easy-to-manage personal pension.
 They also began focusing on limited company directors and those in full-time employment.

 Today, Penfold has focused its efforts on workplace pensions, offering an easy and affordable solution to small companies looking for pensions for their employees.
 All three of these services are available.

 Who owns Penfold?

 Penfold has three founders, including Pete Hykin, an ex-Deloitte employee who is now responsible for looking after Penfold’s users; Chris Eastwood, who is responsible for designing the features at Penfold as well as working with partners and regulators; and Stuart Robinson, who leads the team building the website and mobile app.

 Product Range Overview

-However, that’s not to say Penfold isn’t a good option for people looking to consolidate their pensions, instead of offering multiple options, they have chosen to focus on one thing, and do it well.
+However, that’s not to say Penfold isn’t a good option for people looking to consolidate their pensions; instead of offering multiple options, they have chosen to focus on one thing and do it well.

-Penfold can also provide you with the option of paying from your limited company account in order to save a further 19% on corporation tax and provide you with tools to help you calculate how much to save as well as tools to help you track your investments and project what they will be worth in the future.
-For self-employed workers who were struggling with the gap in the pensions market, this could be the answer they have been looking for.
+Penfold can also provide you with the option of paying from your limited company account in order to save a further 19% on corporation tax and provide you with tools to help you calculate how much to save, as well as tools to help you track your investments and project what they will be worth in the future.
+For self-employed workers who were struggling with the gap in the pensions market, Penfold pensions could be the answer they have been looking for.